Publications & Prizes

 - 2020: "The Goldilocks Zone in Watermelon" is nominated by the Ilanot Review for the Best of the Net Anthology, published by Sundress Publications.

-- 2020: "American Reel," a debut poem collection, is runner-up in the New Poetry and Prose Series Competition, sponsored by University Press of Kentucky, judged by Series Editor Lisa Williams of Centre College and distinguished board member Camille Dungy, among others.
+- 2020: "American Reel," a debut poem collection, is runner-up in the New Poetry and Prose Series Competition, sponsored by University Press of Kentucky, judged by Camille Dungy and other distinguished members of the board.

-- 2020: "Hot Body, Cold Body, Working Body" is a finalist in the Mikrokosmos Poetry Contest, sponsored by Wichita State University, judged by nationally acclaimed poet Michael Kriesel.
+- 2020: "Hot Body, Cold Body, Working Body" is a finalist in the Mikrokosmos Poetry Contest, sponsored by Wichita State University, judged by poet Michael Kriesel.

 - 2020: "Basquiat, Three Ways" is a finalist in the Quarterly West Poetry and Prose Contest, sponsored by the University of Utah, judged by award-winning writer Peter Markus.

-- 2020: Served as First Reader for the 2021 Mountain West Writer's Contest, judged by prize-winning proser Vi Khi Nao and poet Carmen Giménez Smith, a Guggenheim Fellow.
+- 2020: Served as First Reader for the 2021 Mountain West Writer's Contest, judged by prized proser Vi Khi Nao and poet Carmen Giménez Smith, a Guggenheim Fellow.

-- 2021: "Zoom," a persona poem, wins the Kay Murphy Prize for Poetry, judged by mutli-award-winning poet and literary scholar Trace Peterson.
+- 2021: "Zoom," a persona poem, wins the Kay Murphy Prize for Poetry, judged by multi-award-winning poet and literary scholar Trace Peterson.

 - 2021: "The Lucy Papers," a poem trio, is longlisted in Frontier Poetry's New Voices Contest, judged by prize-winning poet and critically acclaimed author Donika Kelly.